-Michael Pateras began his rugby career playing in Montreal, Canada.
+Michael Pateras began his Rugby career playing in Montreal, Canada.
 He played Second Row (Lock) for four years and was a member of two city championship teams each in 15's and 7's Rugby.
-He was invited to try out for the Quebec Provincial Select Side Team prior to moving to the USA.
-While attending Loyola University of Chicago, he formed the Loyola University Men’s Rugby Club.
-The Rugby club re-established years later and is still active in men’s, as well as women’s, collegiate play.
+He was invited to try out for the Quebec Provincial Select Side prior to moving to the USA.
+While attending Loyola University of Chicago, he formed the Loyola University Men’s Rugby Club; it re-established years later and is still active in men’s, as well as women’s, collegiate play.
 Michael is also a certified 200 Level USA Rugby Coach and Referee.

 Michael lives in Mount Prospect with his wife Janet.
 His sons Gregory, Brian and Christopher are ASRC alumni.